zachatrocity/hTunes/README.md

 ~~11.
 The main window should be resizable, and the contents should stretch/shrink to fit the size of the window.~~

-12. There should be an About dialog box that identifies the programmers.
+~~12.
+There should be an About dialog box that identifies the programmers.~~

-13. You must use the MusicLib library which will be supplied to you for separating the UI code from the business logic.
+~~13.
+You must use the MusicLib library which will be supplied to you for separating the UI code from the business logic.~~

 #Additional Requirements
 Each additional requirement is worth 5 points:
 1. Add the ability to rename and delete a playlist.
 The user should be able to right‐click a playlist and select “Rename” from